dabapps/roe/docs/introduction/getting-started.md

 ### Less

+#### Import Roe styles

 Include Roe in your main `index.less` file.
 Do not use `./` or `../` in the path.

 ```less
 @import 'node_modules/@dabapps/roe/src/less/index.less';
 ```

+#### Initial styling

+A good place to start when customizing Roe, rather than layering styles on top of the existing ones, is to create a variables.less file, import this from your main LESS file, copy the variables from [the variables section of the documentation](#variables), and tweak them as desired.

+This will help avoid writing lots of custom LESS to override existing Roe styles, and there are a lot of existing variables to play around with.

 ### Components